 Remember all the times taking cattle to the high country and then every fall bringing them home again?
 Sidelining on the Western Divide Highway, dodging tree branches and manzanita bushes, jumping over downed trees and loping around boulders the size of trucks, you never missed a step and you never missed a cow.
 You took me there.

 Or what about the time we taught each other to rope calves?
 How many girls can say they learned how to rope on a good horse who had never roped?
-Okay, Handsome might have been giving us a few pointers, but you took me there.
+Okay, there might have been some cowboy giving us a few pointers, but you took me there.

 And we can’t forget the thrill of riding in the parade, the Grand Entry and the drill team at the rodeo all those years.
 Proudly carrying a flag during sponsor runs, galloping as fast as we could, and me just letting you have the reins, because you knew where you were supposed to go and I was confident that you would get me there.
 Listening for the whistle during the drill performance and knowing that you heard it too and would slow down, speed up and turn when you were supposed to because you had learned the pattern, just like I had.
 I thank God that He gave you to me so you could take me there.